 ASD is now seen as a spectrum, that can range from very mild to severe.
 ASD is diagnosed in 1–2% of the UK population (1 per 100 of children and 2 per 100 adults).
 ASD is affecting around one in 57 (1.76%) children in the UK according to a study of more than 7 million children carried out by researchers from Newcastle University in collaboration with the University of Cambridge’s Department of Psychiatry and Maastricht University.

-Diagnoses of autism have been increased in the UK, probably due to a better recognition by both parents and schools in recent years.
-The potential impact of a delayed diagnosis can cause very high stress to individuals and families, social isolation and can trigger other mental health conditions, like anxiety, depression, OCD and eating disorders.
+Diagnoses of autism have increased in the UK, probably due to better recognition by both parents and schools in recent years.
+The potential impact of a delayed diagnosis can cause very high stress to individuals and families, and social isolation and can trigger other mental health conditions, like anxiety, depression, OCD, and eating disorders.

-What is the overlap with autism and eating disorders?
+What is the overlap between autism and eating disorders?
 What can an eating disorder ‘look’ like with an ASD diagnosis?

 ASD can be present in about 10-16%% of people with anorexia nervosa, while 40% of clients with AN can have several ASD traits, and in 12% of clients with ARFID (Avoidant Restrictive Food Intake Disorder)

-It can be that individuals with ASD and eating disorders feel more resistant to treatment.
-All co-existing mental health conditions need to be addressed for recovery, with an integrated, multidisciplinary and personalised approach, which includes the family or carers, the school and work environment and any other services involved.
+It can be that individuals with autism and eating disorders feel more resistant to treatment.
+All co-existing mental health conditions need to be addressed for recovery, with an integrated, multidisciplinary, and personalised approach, which includes the family or carers, the school and work environment, and any other services involved.

 How does an autism diagnosis impact eating disorder treatment?
 What adjustments do you have to make?

-People with ASD can find very difficult to be in noisy, fast paced and crowded environments, like medical and general psychiatry inpatient wards.
-These difficulties can manifest in further eating restriction, anxiety, depression or even self-harm or suicidal ideation, and lead to poor treatment outcomes, drop out from treatment or prolonged hospital admissions.
+People with ASD can find it very difficult to be in noisy, fast-paced, and crowded environments, like medical and general psychiatry inpatient wards.
+These difficulties can manifest in further eating restriction, anxiety, depression, or even self-harm or suicidal ideation, and lead to poor treatment outcomes, drop out from treatment, or prolonged hospital admissions.

 Does Orri treat clients with autism alongside an eating disorder?
 If so, what’s our approach?